 How do all-White juries make BIPOC more susceptible to wrongful convictions?

 - If you are a White person reading this and thinking to yourself that because you are anti-racist, you are capable of being impartial to a BIPOC defendant, click here to learn about implicit bias.

 - Watch a jury selection process.
 Trials are open to the public, and the Supreme Court ruled in 2010 that jury selections are part of a defendant’s right to a public trial.
-Even if the defendant is White, you will be able to see the racial demographics of the jury pool.

 Thank you for participating in the Montana Innocence Project’s #barriers2innocence campaign.
 Tomorrow’s topic is cash bail.